This guide provides a general understanding of Enterprise Architecture (EA) and what you need to know to get started.

 Unified companies are better at adapting to change.
 And that means they are prepared for more changes in technology.

-Enterprise architects help push a company's mission to the front of decisions.
-And that can make choices much simpler.
+Enterprise architects help push a company's mission to the front of the decision-making process.
+And, that can make choices much simpler.

 They help simplify tasks and boost the efficiency of information technology systems.
 This all saves time and gets the money streaming in a direction that's consistent with the company's goals.